30% OFF Tempcover fee in our app

 Every car available in the UK belongs to one of 50 car insurance groups set by the Group Rating Panel.
 This panel is comprised from members of the Association of British Insurers (ABI) and Lloyds Market Association (LMA) and they determine which insurance group new vehicles should be placed in.

 Typically, the lower a car’s insurance group (1-50) the cheaper it will be to insure – meaning cars in Group 1 are more likely to be the cheapest to insure.
+As such, younger drivers should be looking for cars with a Group 1 rating if they want to get the best insurance prices.

 The Group Rating System relies on an internationally recognised insurance standard of 15 km/h crash impact.
 Research engineers then determine the cost of times and parts to return the vehicle to its pre-accident condition.
 Based on the outcome, the results are accepted by the industry as a standard for vehicle repair.